apache/arrow/docs/source/developers/guide/documentation.rst

 incomplete or inaccurate, share your hard-earned knowledge with the rest of the community.

-If you haven't come across an error in the documentation it is hard to find one and going through the docs in search for corrections is not a good way to go.
-In this case you can search for an issue that is dealing with the documentation on JIRA.
+If you didn't come across something to improve in the documentation itself, you can search for an issue on JIRA.

 .. note::
    When searching for JIRA issue that deals with documentation